bufistov/query-autocompleetion/README.md

 eventually starts one webserver instance, one cassandra instance, demo GUI and starts queries "populator" that adds 1 million of real queries to the database.
-It might take some time for all services to be up.
+It might take several minutes for all services to be up.

 This log message of **query-autocompleetion-webserver-1** container indicates that webserver is up and running: